Profile: Christopher Coffin

 Personal background

 I was born in 1972 in Southern California USA.
-I have since moved to Las Vegas, Nevada where I work for the Community College of Southern Nevada as a Computer and Network technician.
-Most of the SETI work units are crunched on computers owned by the college which are mainly Dell systems that are running several different flavors of Linux and Microsoft Windows.
+I have since moved to Las Vegas, Nevada where I now work for the Gaming Industry as a Computer Technician and Systems Administrator.
+Most of the SETI work units are crunched on my work computer when I'm not using it.

 I started using computers when I was 11 years old back in 1983.
 From then on I became very interested in computer and telecommunication technology.
 I was amazed at how a computer could transfer data over the telephone lines.